-In short, a higher level of market competition will affect the level of corruption by creating less opportunities for bureaucratic actors to control businesses for private gain.
+In short, a higher level of market competition will affect the level of bureaucratic corruption by creating less opportunity for bureaucratic actors to control businesses for private gain and more competing bureaucrats which provide the alternative to obtain public goods without paying bribes.
 Considering the literature on the correlation between market competition and corruption, I notice that the most important actor group in this exchange relation is the bureaucratic actor.
 Less market competition will create more incentives for bureaucrats to use public power for private gain.
 This could result to several possible exchange relations between bureaucrats and politicians and/or citizens and/or heads of state.
 However, literature only places a primary focus on the role of the bureaucrat within such exchange relations.
 Literature does not place any emphasis on the role of other specific actor groups in the possible exchange relations.
 Independent of the exchange relations exists between the bureaucrat and politicians and/or citizens and/or heads of state, the bureaucrat will behave the same by using public power for private gain if market competition is too low.
-This results that the use of public power for private gain is increased and that levels of corruption will be higher.
+This will result in the use of public power for private gain is increased and that levels of corruption will be higher.
 This leads to the following hypothesis:

-H9: If market competition is high, the behavior of bureaucrats is positively influenced, and the level of corruption will be lower.
+H9-0: If market competition is high, the behavior of bureaucrats is positively influenced, and the level of bureaucratic corruption will be lower.

+H9-A: If bureaucrats have to deal with a high level of market competition the possible disadvantages of deviant behavior will surpass the benefits, which makes it less likely for bureaucrats to use their network power to reach a successful exchange relation of corruption with citizens, thus the level of bureaucratic corruption is lower.

 The political dimension

 In this section, I discuss the literature which concerns the most political factors that are used to explain the problem of corruption.
 This category focuses on political institutions, which form ‘the rules of the game’ in society and are humanly devised constraints to shape human interaction.
 Such political institutions reduce uncertainty by creating a stable structure for human interaction.
 They also create a framework of conditions by which transactions and cooperation between individuals can be more easily facilitated (de Vaal & Ebben, 2011, p.
 110-111).